BEAUJOLAIS

 2019 Morgon Passerelle 577 is the blend of the best cuvees selected from Cote du Puy.
 Powerful stuff, yellow plums (mirabelles) and morello cherries on the nose, crushed rocks, spicy, strong structure, and backbone, long finish.
 Superb stuff to be cellared for 8-10 years.
 95+p.

 Marcel Lapierre - Morgon Cuvee MMXIX.
 It's produced from a small selection of Cote du Puy mountain parcels, with no use of sulfur during vinification.
 This 2019 was fabulously refined on the nose and palate.
-Cherries wrapped in milk chocolate, minerality and bright acidity, complex, flowing midpalate, great structure, and long velvety finish.
+Cherries wrapped in milk chocolate have minerality and bright acidity, are complex, flowing midpalate, have great structure, and have a long, velvety finish.
 The result is a stunningly beautiful wine that surely will benefit from further cellaring.
 96+p.

-Louis Claude Desvignes - this domain has its headquarters in the village of Morgon.
+Louis Claude Desvignes - this producer has his headquarters in in the Morgon village.
 The style is a lighter and more refined version of Beaujolais compared to top producers here.
 The wines are aged in concrete vats, and they don't see oak of any kind.

-2019 Morgon Javernieres (60 years old vines) was very cherry and floral (peony), seductive and elegant.
+2019 Morgon Javernieres (60-year-old vines) was very cherry and floral (peony), seductive and elegant.
 However, the aftertaste was a little short, and the wine, on the whole, was a bit light-footed and needed more complexity.
 A wine with such good quality grapes must be aged in oak barrels; otherwise, it's a missed opportunity to make something extraordinary.
 91p.

 20220614 140219